 During the early 2000s, the New York Yankees were the most acclaimed team in Major League Baseball.
-But on the other side of the continent, the Oakland A's were racking up success after success during the same time period, with much less fanfare - and with much less money.
+But on the other side of the continent, the Oakland A's were racking up success after success, with much less fanfare - and much less money.

 While the Yankees paid its star players tens of millions, the A's managed to be successful with a low payroll.
 How did they do it?
 When signing players, they didn't just look at basic productivity values such as RBIs, home runs, and earned-run averages.
 Instead, they analyzed hundreds of detailed statistics from every player and every game, attempting to predict future performance and production.
-Some statistics were even obtained from video of games by using video recognition techniques.
-This allowed the team to sign great players who may have been lesser known but were equally productive on the field.
+Some statistics were even obtained from videos of games using video recognition techniques.
+This allowed the team to sign great players who may have been lesser-known, but who were equally productive on the field.
 The A's started a trend, and predictive analytics began to penetrate the world of sports with a splash, with copycats using similar techniques.
-Possibly predictive analytics will help bring Major League salaries into line sometime soon?
+Perhaps predictive analytics will someday help bring Major League salaries into line.

 Descriptive analytics mines data to provide business insights.